Introduction

 "I guess," she said noncommittally.

-"Well you're going to look great, let's face it those Freshman Fifteen you put on weren't great."
+"Well you're going to look great, let's face it, the Freshman Fifteen you put on wasn't great."

 I laughed.
 "Seriously though, are you still planning on a medical career?"